Updated on May 12, 2025

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Pericoronitis (or operculitis) is a type of gum infection.
-It most often affects people with wisdom teeth (third molars) that haven’t come in properly.
+Pericoronitis (operculitis) is a type of gum infection that often affects people with wisdom teeth that haven’t fully erupted yet or are partially erupted.

-The main symptom of pericoronitis is pain.
-The pain is often throbbing and can radiate to the ear, jaw, or neck on the same side as the affected tooth.
+The most common symptom of pericoronitis is a throbbing pain that radiates around the ear, jaw, or neck on the same side as the affected tooth.

-At first, the symptoms of pericoronitis may be mild or moderate.
-They include:2
+At first, the symptoms can be mild or moderate, such as:

 • Red, swollen gum tissue near the affected tooth